PanicMike-9/Progress-Log/2026/03-March.md

 18 March - added rotate function for vector2.hpp class, started using C++20 from C++17

 19 March - learning about SFML, some graphics related work and sf::vector2f in SFML

+22 March - read the code of inkscape on gitlabs, started working on Conway's game of life in code, haven't really worked on SFML related